pramnora/php/README.md

 ### PHP Code comments

 > // This is a PHP single line comment
-> # This is a PHP  single line comment
+> \# This is a PHP  single line comment
 > /* This is
 >    a PHP
 >    multi-line comment */

-### Initialse variable/print out it's value/print out it''s type...
+### Initialise variable/print out it's value/print out variable value, plus, it''s type...

 > $x=1
 > var_dump($x)